 Business entities in India

 Choosing the right vehicle and strategy for starting a business in a new jurisdiction is an important decision to make, especially in countries like India where red tape is plentiful.
-Healy Consultants has the expertise and experience to advise our Clients on the optimum corporate structure for India business setup.
-There are several ways of doing business in this country, most popular being through a private limited company.
+Healy Consultants Group PLC has the expertise and experience to advise our Clients regarding setting up a company in India.
+There are several ways of doing business in this country, most popular being through a private limited company in India.
 Please read further for additional information on the different types of business entities available in India.

 Local business entities available